Freud, Fraud and the Delusion of Experience. Part 2

 Besides strongly recommending you read the whole of Medawar’s essay [above link] I must quote his answer to his own question of why people were taken in:

-“We must not underestimate the size of the market for works of this kind, for philosophy-fiction.
-Just as compulsory primary education created a market catered for by cheap dailies and weeklies, so the spread of secondary and latterly tertiary education has created a large population of people, often with well-developed literary and scholarly tastes, who have been educated far beyond their capacity to undertake analytical thought. …”
+‘We must not underestimate the size of the market for works of this kind, for philosophy-fiction.
+Just as compulsory primary education created a market catered for by cheap dailies and weeklies, so the spread of secondary and latterly tertiary education has created a large population of people, often with well-developed literary and scholarly tastes, who have been educated far beyond their capacity to undertake analytical thought.’

-Exaggerating the hostility the rest of the world appears to exhibit towards your group is a sure way of increasing the groups’ cohesion and loyalty, especially if you are Jewish (almost all of them were) and sensitised to persecution.
-Freud created a secret committee of his selected acolytes who were presented with a Greek intaglio mounted in a gold ring.
-That is at best puerile, at worst, the ground-work for a cult, but to my mind more reminiscent of children’s books like “The Secret Seven”***; did they cut their fingers and seal it with blood?
-It is notable that some people closely associated with Freud themselves used the word “religion” to describe what Freud was doing with his ideas and followers (5, 6).
-As with all religions, schisms rapidly followed.
+Exaggerating the hostility that the rest of the world appears to exhibit towards your group is a sure way of increasing the groups’ cohesion and loyalty, especially if you are Jewish (almost all of them were) and sensitised to persecution.
+Freud’s secret committee of selected acolytes were presented with a Greek intaglio mounted in a gold ring.
+That was at best puerile, at worst, the groundwork for a cult.
+To my mind it is more reminiscent of children’s books like ‘The Secret Seven’; did they cut their fingers and seal it with blood?* It is notable that some people closely associated with Freud at that time used the word ‘religion’ to describe what Freud was doing with his ideas and followers [2, 3].

 *Interestingly, I note Shorvon (7) also used the “The Secret Seven” analogy in his review.